deviljin112/Provisions-Extended/README.md

 This uploads single file to the machine.

+## New project environment

+When given a new project, you want to ask a few questions to help you get going.
+For example

+- What language is it in?
+- Is there a framwork to install?
+(Rails, Flask, Django, Wordpress)
+- Any specific packages?
+If so, is there a list?
+(Gemfile, Requirements.txt)
+- Any tests?

+### What language is it in

+Code is in JS and orthers.
+There are some tests in ruby and rpsec.

+### Is there a framework to install

+No. Only testing framework `rspec`.

+### Any specific packages

+Yes, wit the environment file you have a Gemfile with dependencies.

+### Any tests

+Yes, there are 2 tests.
+Integration test to run outside the machine with `rake spec`.
+There is also some unit testing in JS, inside the machine.

 ## Gem and builder vs PIP and Packages

 - Gems are packages in ruby or dependencies